 is your home safe for your pets?

-They may be cute, but our four-footed friends can certainly make some poor decisions.
+They may be cute, but our 4-footed friends can certainly make some poor decisions.
 So, as devoted pet-owners, it's crucial that we pet-proof our homes.

 Cleaning agents, plants, and our own medications (prescription and over the counter), may be toxic to cats and dogs.
 Even a multivitamin can be threatening to your pet.